 You can learn how to deal with the discomfort of FOMO by being with your feelings.
 Sitting with the discomfort of disappointment, or really any emotion is a skill that you can learn.

 You can start by processing some of those emotions in a journal.
-To get started, check out my Free Journaling Packet, which includes 30 days of journal prompts, plus a feelings wheel to help you better understand your emotions.
+To get the most out of your journaling, check out my Free Journaling Packet, which includes 30 days of journal prompts, plus a feelings wheel to help you better understand your emotions as you get them all out.

 2. FOBU – Fear Of Being Unproductive